oras-project/artifacts-spec/artifact-manifest.md

 | `layers` REQUIRED | `blobs`, which renamed `layers` to reflect general usage are OPTIONAL |
 | `layers` ORDINAL | `blobs` are defined by the specific artifact spec.
 Helm isn't ordinal, while other artifact types, like container images MAY make them ordinal |
 | `manifest.config.mediaType` used to uniquely identify different artifact types. | `manifest.artifactType` added to lift the workaround for using `manifest.config.mediaType` on a REQUIRED, but not always used property, decoupling `config.mediaType` from `artifactType`. |
-| | `subjectManifest` OPTIONAL, enabling an artifact to extend another artifact (SBOM, Signatures, Nydus, Scan Results, )
+| | `subject` OPTIONAL, enabling an artifact to extend another artifact (SBOM, Signatures, Nydus, Scan Results, )
 | | `/referrers` api for discovering referenced artifacts, with the ability to filter by `artifactType` |
 | | Lifecycle management defined, starting to provide standard expectations for how users can manage their content.
 It doesn't define GC as an internal detail|